mdxtoc/qtpi/docs/qtpi_description.md

 # qtpi language description

 Based on CQP (Gay & Nagarajan, POPL 2005) and therefore on the pi calculus.
-Some changes cosmetic (e.g. fewer square brackets, fewer capital letters); some for convenience (no mandatory types, because there's a typechecker); some because I don't like hiding state-changing operations inside expressions (e.g. unary gates, measurement); some to be closer to the pi calculus; new operators intended to be easy to read.
+Some changes cosmetic (e.g. fewer square brackets, fewer capital letters); some for convenience (no mandatory types, because there's a typechecker); some because state-changing operations (e.g. applying unary gates, measurement) should be protocol steps; new operators intended to be easy to read.

+The expression language is moving closer to Miranda: '`where`' clauses, offside parsing and, eventually, laziness.
+The process language is beginning to exploit the offside parser and maybe I've gone too far with the parallel, sum and match constructs.

+## The offside rule

+Most languages use lots of brackets in their syntax.
+You often have to use brackets in OCaml, for example, around the stuff between `then` and `else`, because the `else` part can be missing (i.e. no closing bracket for `then`) and likewise after the `else` because there's no closing `fi`.

+When I began to implement Qtpi I thought that I'd do the Algol 68 thing and include `fi`.
+When I realised I needed pattern matching, I introduced a construct which started `match` and ended `hctam`.
+It looked horrible.

+Landin's *offside rule* makes closing brackets unnecessary.
+In the Miranda expression *E* `where` *E'*, *E'* mustn't be left of `where`, and can't be left of its own first token.
+This disambiguates things like

+		hwc key message
+		  where message = packets [] bits
+		                    where bits = f message
+		                    where f = g k
+		  where key = ...

+-- the first and fourth `where`s attach to hwc key message; the second and third attach to packets [] bits.

+It's tricky to make an offside parser, but I'm trying.
+So far it applies to `where` clauses, to `match`es in processes and expressions, and to parallel process compositions.

 ## Grammar